 How is Music Conservatory Education Organized Today?

-Join us on April 16th at 12:30 PM ET to hear from a distinguished panel of current and former deans about how the history of music conservatory education informs activist strategies for evolving music studies.
-This session will explore how institutions can re-define musical excellence, support diverse artistic forms, and include marginalized voices.
-Register here.
+How the history of music conservatory education informs activist strategies for evolving music studies.
+This session explored how institutions can re-define musical excellence, support diverse artistic forms, and include marginalized voices.

 Kate Fitzpatrick- U. Michigan/ Music Education